Rosika Schwimmer: Internationalism

 Henry Ford, the automobile magnate, had pledged $10 million towards peace initiatives which would result in action to end the war.
 Teacher Rebecca Shelley and poet Angela Morgan became convinced that Ford and Schwimmer should meet.
 They arranged a series of demonstrations and public meetings in Detroit hoping that publicity would facilitate a meeting.
 When it did not have the desired effect, Shelley met with the editor of the Detroit Journal and a reporter, Ralph Yonker, who was a favorite of Ford, set up an interview for Schwimmer.
+Henry Ford became convinced by Schwimmer's arguments and decided to finance the peace boat.
 Within three weeks, in early December, she set sail aboard a Peace Ship to Stockholm, chartered by Ford, with him and other pacifists.
-The Oskar II arrived in Christiania, Norway on 18 December, but without a definite plan of how they would end the war.
+The Oskar II arrived in Christiania, Norway on 18 December.

 Without strong leadership from Ford, the pacifists on board jockeyed for power positions, and Schwimmer was resented for having been entrusted with the international correspondence from heads of state.
 Confronted with ridicule and hostility by the press, and in Schwimmer's case suspicion because of her Hungarian roots, Ford returned to the United States abandoning the peace mission to the Women's International Peace Association on 24 December.
 In January 1916 the Neutral Conference for Continuous Mediation began without Ford.
 Disappointed with Ford's efforts, Schwimmer persevered for several months, but exhaustion and a heart condition led her to resign and withdraw from the mission in March 1916.
 Failure to secure the backing of the peace mission from the International Committee of Women for Permanent Peace and hurt by both Addams and Jacobs lack of support, she resigned from the committee.
 She was unable to return to the United States until August and stayed only about a month before she was back in Sweden, suffering from illness.